MicrosoftDocs/windows-insider/wip/flight-hub/index.md

 ## Windows 10 October 2018 Update (RS5)

-Windows 10, version 1809, and Windows Server 2019 were released to the world on November 13, 2018.
+The Windows 10 October 2018 Update and Windows Server 2019 were released to the world on November 13, 2018.

 | Build | Fast | Slow | Server | IoT | ISO | SDK |
 |-------|------|------|--------|-----|-----|-----|